Johnny Jarrett

-John Trevor Patten (born 13 June 1936), known professionally as Johnny Jarrett, is an Australian Aboriginal elder and community leader, former professional rugby league footballer and professional boxer.
+John Trevor Patten (13 June 1936 – 15 April 2020), known professionally as Johnny Jarrett, was an Australian Aboriginal elder and community leader, former professional rugby league footballer and professional boxer.

 Biography

 John Patten was born in 1936 to John Thomas Patten and Selina Patten, née Avery at Sydney in New South Wales and is a descendant of the Yorta Yorta and Bundjalung peoples.

 A member of the Stolen Generations, as an infant Patten was taken from his parents at Grafton in northern New South Wales and placed at Bomaderry Aboriginal Children's Home in the south of the state.
 Following this removal Patten was located by his father and the pair fled from New South Wales, to the safety of Barmah in Victoria, near his father's family at Cummeragunja.
 Thereafter Patten was educated in Sydney at George Street Primary School and Gardener's Road High School, prior to being enrolled at the newly established Boys' Town (Engadine).

 At Boystown, John was educated by Fr Thomas Dunlea and gained expert tuition in boxing from George Simpson and Arthur Daly, and rugby league football by Australian former test player Paddy Maher.

 A promising rugby league player in country New South Wales, Patten once scored 100 points in half a season as a halfback and played representative football in 1956 against the touring Maori team from New Zealand.
 In 1957 Patten was offered a contract by the South Sydney Rabbitohs after having captained South Sydney Presidents Cup team on a tour of country New South Wales.
 Patten however was already under contract as a professional boxer, and his management team at Sydney Stadium forced Patten to retire from playing football.

 Patten boxed professionally under the Jarrett surname as a means of thanking his stepfather Joby Jarrett for his support.
 As Johnny Jarrett, Patten fought for and obtained the Australian Bantamweight title in December, 1958, defeating Dick White by knockout at Sydney Stadium.